woojiahao/blog/content/post/maximizing-learning-at-internships.md

 ## Search and trace smartly

 Knowing WHAT to search for is as important as having good search tool.
 For instance, if you are looking at a front-end project and want to make changes to a page, the fastest way to figure out what file the page belongs to is by looking up words on the page.
 For back-end projects, you may want to use tools like "Jump to implementation/references" to figure out what are the parent classes and definitions.
-There are many ways to search smartly and navigate a complex codebase, so the best way is to figure out what a good starting point is and going from there.
+There are many ways to search smartly and navigate a complex codebase, so the best way is to figure out what a good starting point is and go from there.

 ## Read other codebases